A thirty minute hike from Ashiyagawa Station (Hankyu), tucked away on Mount Rokko in Ashiya is the unique Takinochaya restaurant.

-My wife and I were walking to the nearby Kōza Falls when we stumbled onto this charming hideaway.
+My wife and I were following the hiking trail to the nearby Kōza Falls when we stumbled onto this charming hideaway.
+It's interior is a time capsule of a period when wild boar were regularly hunted.

 The log-cabin style eatery, specialising in oden and soba, was a welcome sight as we made our way up the mountain on a cold winter's day.